-Syntax: WaitGameTime < time>
+WaitGameTime <time>

-Description: Pauses execution of the script until the specific GAME <time> expires.
+Pauses execution of the script until the specific GAME <time> expires.
 Pause mode will interrupt the function because the In game time is stopped.
 If the sim is resumed, the function starts counting again until the specified time has expired.
 In Freeze mode the in game clock is still running, so has no impact on this function.

-Pauses Script √ Stops Script X Return Return Value •

-Default Value X Min Value X Max \ /alue , (

-Works with TAC .run 1 TRN (.run) 1 (.txt) 1

-Affected Functions X
+Pauses Script 1 Stops Script t  🗶 Return Val Return Value Default Value X Min Value Min Value 🔀 Max Value Max Value Works with TAC .run Image: A set of the set of the TRN (.run) ~ (.txt) ~ Affected Functions X

-Example: WaitGameTime 60
+WaitGameTime 60